 What Is Hormone Replacement Therapy?

-HRT is a type of hormone therapy that uses hormones that are structurally identical to the substances that naturally occur in your body.
+HRT is a type of hormone therapy that uses synthetic hormones to replace those that would naturally occur in your body.

 What Is Bio-Identical Hormone Replacement Therapy?